Heat Pumps for Heating Installation, Repair, and Maintenance in the Phoenix Metro Area

 SEER determines energy efficiency for a range of outdoor temperatures, so the efficiency is measured at outdoor air temperatures that range from 65 degrees to 104 degrees.
 EER measures the energy efficiency of a heat pump at a single outdoor temperature: 95 degrees.
 HSPF measures heating efficiency by comparing the unit’s heat output to the electricity used to run it over the course of the heating season.

-The higher the HSPF, EER, or SEER rating, the better, and Trane heat pump systems, installed by the leading heat pump company in Phoenix, Ideal Energy, have HSPF ratings as high as 12!
+The higher the HSPF, EER, or SEER rating, the better, and Trane heat pump systems, installed by the leading heat pump company in Phoenix, Ideal Air Conditioning and Insulation, have HSPF ratings as high as 12!

-Take Advantage of Heat Pumps Rebates with Ideal Energy
+Take Advantage of Heat Pumps Rebates with Ideal Air Conditioning and Insulation

 Heat pumps may be slightly more expensive upfront, but they make up the difference in the long run due to the ongoing energy savings from efficient operation.
-Plus, many heat pumps qualify for efficiency rebates and incentives—SRP customers can save as much $1,125 on heat pump upgrades, and with financing available through Synchrony Financial and Wells Fargo, upgrading your home with Ideal Energy—the leading heat pump installer near you—has never been easier or more affordable.
+Plus, many heat pumps qualify for efficiency rebates and incentives—SRP customers can save as much $1,125 on heat pump upgrades, and with financing available through Synchrony Financial and Wells Fargo, upgrading your home with Ideal Air Conditioning and Insulation—the leading heat pump installer near you—has never been easier or more affordable.

-Contact us today to upgrade your home’s heating system with ducted heat pump service and installation from Ideal Energy in Phoenix, AZ or surrounding cities in the metro area, including Gilbert, Chandler, Tempe, Mesa, and more.
+Contact us today to upgrade your home’s heating system with ducted heat pump service and installation from Ideal Air Conditioning and Insulation in Phoenix, AZ or surrounding cities in the metro area, including Gilbert, Chandler, Tempe, Mesa, and more.